Gaius-Augustus/Augustus/README-cgp.md

 b) retrieving hints from a SQLite database
 ---------------------------------

-   loading hints into the SQLite database works exactly the same as loading genomes into the database.
-Call 'load2sqlitedb' to load hints for a particular species.
+   Loading hints into the SQLite database works exactly the same as loading genomes into the database.
+After the genome files are loaded, call 'load2sqlitedb' to load hints for a particular species.
 Use the same species identifier as for the genomes:

     load2sqlitedb --species=hg19 --dbaccess=vertebrates.db human.hints.gff
     load2sqlitedb --species=mm9 --dbaccess=vertebrates.db mouse.hints.gff